CHAPTER 216C. ENERGY PLANNING AND CONSERVATION

 fiscal year, and shall assess energy utilities for those administrative costs.
 These costs must be

-consistent with the budget approved by the commissioner under paragraph (a).
-The department
+consistent with the budget approved by the commission under paragraph (a).
+The commission

 shall apportion the costs among all energy utilities in proportion to their respective gross operating